Join for FREE

 Notable Species

-The last few wild Attwater's Prairie-Chickens (a subspecies of the Greater Prairie Chicken) are located in an area not open to the general public, in order to protect them.
-There were 52 birds at the last count in Dec.
-2008, on this refuge, and 20 more chickens at 2 other preserves - the Texas City Prairie Preserve and the Refugio-Goliad Prairie Conservation Area.
-There are 190 chickens in the captive breeding programs at the Houston Zoo, San Antonio Zoo and the Fossil Rim Wildlife Center, Glen Rose.
-The grand total is only 262 birds in the whole world!
+The last few wild Attwater's Prairie-Chickens (a subspecies of the Greater Prairie Chicken) are located in a part of the refuge which is not open to the general public, in order to protect them.
+There are less than 100 birds at three protected sites - the Attwater Prairie Chicken National Wildlife Refuge, the Texas City Prairie Preserve and private land near Goliad, Texas.
+There are captive breeding programs at the Houston Zoo, San Antonio Zoo and the Fossil Rim Wildlife Center, Glen Rose.

 Birds you can see here include: